 Green lamp work beads.
 Perfect for Saint Patrick’s Day!

-I tried a knot at the ends of a length of nylon string a bit longer than my finished bracelet length.
+1, I tied a knot at the ends of a length of nylon string a bit longer than my finished bracelet length.
 I strung a crimp to the end and crimped it around the knot with a pair of jewelry crimpers.

 Then I put on my bracelet and rocked it until the wheels fell off!